 What is a pickup?

-A pickup (in English — Pickup truck) is a light vehicle with an open cargo platform (body) behind, separated from the passenger cabin.
+A pickup (in English — Pickup truck) is a passenger car with an open cargo platform (bed) at the back, separated from the passenger cabin.
 The main features:

 Often has all-wheel drive (4x4) and high ground clearance.